-Most parents don’t want to lose their connection with their child just because their marriage or relationship with their child’s other parent ended.
+Most parents don’t want to lose their connection with their child just because of their marriage or relationship with their child’s other parent ended.
 But it’s unlikely that either parent will have the same amount of time with their child as they did when everyone lived in the same house.
-The solution that most commonly gives both parents what they want and the child what they need is joint custody.
+The most common solution that gives both parents what they want and the child they need is joint custody.
 But how can you get joint custody of your child?
 Take a look at what you need to know.

 Joint custody does not necessarily mean that parents split parenting time 50/50, either.
 It simply means that both parents get significant parenting time.
 A joint custody decision can encompass a wide range of arrangements, from a 50/50 split to the child living with one parent and seeing the other only on alternating weekends and holidays.
 When you’re asking for joint custody, it’s worth considering what type of arrangement you want so that you can ask for that, even if you end up compromising on some of the details.

 If you want joint custody, it’s important to demonstrate that you’re willing and able to work with your child’s other parent to achieve a mutually agreeable arrangement.
-It’s difficult for family courts to award joint custody to parents who refuse to work together, or who actively undermine each other.
+It’s difficult for family courts to award joint custody to parents who refuse to work together or actively undermine each other.

 Proximity is another important factor in determining joint custody.
 The further away the parents are from each other, the more difficult it is for courts to order a truly joint arrangement.
 Your child can’t be expected to change schools every week or month as they go back and forth between parents who live in different school districts, for example.
 They need some consistency in their routines and surroundings.

 This may mean that if you want joint custody, you’ll need to remain in the area where your child already lives.
 The court won’t force your child and their other parent to move when and where you want to move, and they may also not want to let you take your child away from a community where they already have ties and relationships.

 Mediation and Court